apache/doris-website/blog/Tencent-Data-Engineers-Why-We-Went-from-ClickHouse-to-Apache-Doris.md

 ---
 {
-    'title': 'Tencent Data Engineer: Why We G from ClickHouse to Apache Doris?', 'summary': "Evolution of the data processing architecture of Tencent Music Entertainment towards better performance and simpler maintenance.", 'date': '2023-03-07',
+    'title': 'Tencent Data Engineer: Why We Went from ClickHouse to Apache Doris?', 'summary': "Evolution of the data processing architecture of Tencent Music Entertainment towards better performance and simpler maintenance.", 'date': '2023-03-07',
     'author': 'Jun Zhang & Kai Dai',